-For injured employees, additional health care needed by a specialist will be coordinated between the Safety & Risk Management Office, the initial treating physician, and CorVel Corporation (third party administrator for Worker’s Compensation Claims).
-An employee should consult with either CorVel or the Safety & Risk Management Office to facilitate healthcare with a specialist.
-Employees are advised not to treat with their own physicians since CorVel will not cover treatment at facilities that are not approved by them.
+For injured employees, additional health care needed by a specialist will be coordinated between the Safety & Risk Management Office, the initial treating physician, and Cannon Cochran Management Services, Inc. (CCMSI) the third party administrator for Worker’s Compensation Claims.
+An employee should consult with either CCMSI or the Safety & Risk Management Office to facilitate healthcare with a specialist.
+Employees are advised not to treat with their own physicians since CCMSI will not cover treatment at facilities that are not approved by them.

 You are responsible for completing the Employee Incident Report and Employee Use of Leave Options form if you are missing time from work.
-These forms should be filled out within 24 hours of the incident and forwarded to the Safety & Risk Management Office within 48 hours.
+These forms should be filled out within 24 hours of the incident and forwarded to the Safety & Risk Management Office.

 If you are required to miss time from work by notification of a doctor’s note, then certain leave procedures are in place.

-Retirement System membership continues while you’re on Worker’s Compensation leave but service credit does not.
+Retirement System membership continues while you are on Worker’s Compensation leave but service credit does not.
 Any employee who is a member of the State Retirement System may purchase credit for the period of time on an approved leave.

 State Health Plan Coverage will continue while on Worker’s Compensation.
 The employer’s monthly contribution continues to be paid by the University; however, the employee must pay premiums for dependent coverage to the Payroll Office, (828)227-3138.

 Annual Vacation and Sick Leave will continue to accrue while covered by Workers’ Compensation and are credited for use upon the employee’s return to work.
 If an employee does not return to work, vacation and sick leave accumulated during the first twelve months of leave should be paid in a lump sum along with other unused vacation credit.
 The payout of the vacation leave may exceed the 240 hours normally allowed.